Over 185 years of history

 Successes and records

-In the U-Multirank 2015 international rankings, the University of Stuttgart as a whole received top grades in eleven categories.
+In the U-Multirank 2018 international rankings, the University of Stuttgart as a whole received top grades in nine categories.
 The study is based on a worldwide student survey.
-In the 2014 Humboldt-Ranking of guest stays by international researchers, the University of Stuttgart took seventh place (absolute ranking) in Germany for the engineering science category.
+In the 2014 Humboldt-Ranking of guest stays by international researchers, the University of Stuttgart took tenth place (absolute ranking) in Germany for the engineering science category.

 According to the Federal Statistics Office (November 2015), in Germany the University of Stuttgart with 744,000 euro raised the most external funding per professor.
 The average amount for German universities without medical institutes is 255,400 euro